 Sometimes, the COMODO Certificate Authority (now Sectigo) rejects orders after submission.
 You may activate the certificate, complete domain control validation, but the certificate never arrives, and it appears that COMODO (now Sectigo) rejected it.

 The reason for it is that the brand validation failed for the order.

 Brand Validation is the process where a submitted SSL order is set for a manual review by the CA Validation team who needs to check some additional details regarding it.
 The most frequent reasons for brand validation are the following:

-- The domain name or company provided in the CSR code includes some famous brand names, like Twitter, Youtube, Google, Amazon, etc. COMODO should check whether the website the certificate is going to be issued for is in any way related to the brand.
+- The domain name or company provided in the CSR code includes some famous brand names, like Twitter, Youtube, Google, Amazon, etc. COMODO (now Sectigo) should check whether the website the certificate is going to be issued for is in any way related to the brand.
 Still, in most cases, such orders are rejected.

 - The certificate Common Name contains or resembles a famous brand name connected to financial transactions, for instance, PayPal.
 Such websites are to undergo a thorough check since such domains might be used for phishing purposes.

 - The domain submitted for the certificate includes the country banned by the Certificate Authority.
 For example, if your domain contains “iran” in it, even if your website has nothing to do with Iran, the certificate will be most likely rejected by the COMODO CA (now Sectigo CA).

 - The domain name contains some keywords related to e-commerce, financial or governmental institutions, that trigger the automatic filters on the CA side to flag the order for additional checks.
 For instance, “commerce”, “money”, “bank”.
 In this case, the Certificate Authority may need to check whether the certificate is really intended for the proper institution (bank), and may even need to perform a callback with a full-time employee of this institution.